 NFL odds adjustments

 As true contenders and pretenders emerge throughout the NFL season the odds on these teams will change dramatically.
-That means the odds
+That means the odds on most of the top teams in the league will never be better than they are right now.

 That’s why it’s a good idea to take a look at some of these teams in the preseason.
-Then, lock in a bet on the teams you think
+Then, lock in a bet on the teams you think are legitimate contenders.

 By the time these teams prove they’ve got a shot, the odds will be adjusted to reflect it.
-That’s why
+That’s why the NFL preseason is the best time to dive into the NFL futures market.

 At this point, most NJ sportsbooks have identified approximately 10 Super Bowl contending teams.
 These are the teams they are offering odds of +2000 or lower on.